-It is the policy of the Schaumburg Township District Library (the "Library") to invest in public funds in a manner which will provide the highest investment return with the maximum security while meeting the daily cash flow demands of the Library and conforming to all state and local statutes governing the investment of public funds.
+It is the policy of Schaumburg Township District Library to invest public funds in a manner which will provide the highest investment return with the maximum security while meeting the daily cash flow demands of the Library and conforming to all state and local statutes governing the investment of public funds.

 The standard of prudence to be used by the investment officials shall be the “prudent person” standard, and shall be applied in the context of managing an overall portfolio.

-Investment official of the Library acting in accordance with this investment policy and exercising due diligence shall be relieved of personal responsibility for and individual security’s credit risk or market price changes, provided deviations from expectations are reported in a timely fashion, and appropriate action is taken to control adverse developments.
+Investment officials of the Library, acting in accordance with this investment policy and exercising due diligence, shall be relieved of personal responsibility for an individual security’s credit risk or market price changes, provided deviations from expectations are reported in a timely fashion, and appropriate action is taken to control adverse developments.

 The primary investment objectives, in order of priority, shall be:

-a) Legality: The investment activities of the Library will conform with federal, state, and local legal requirements.
+- Legality: The investment activities of the Library will conform with federal, state and local legal requirements.

-d) Return on investment: The investment officials shall seek to obtain a market average or better rate of return throughout budgetary and economic cycles, taking into account risk constraints, cash flow, and legal restrictions on investments.
+- Return on Investment: The investment officials shall seek to obtain a market average or better rate of return throughout budgetary and economic cycles, taking into account risk constraints, cash flow and legal restrictions on investments.

 Officers and employees involved in the investment process shall refrain from personal business activity that could conflict with the proper execution and management of the investment program, or that could impair their ability to make impartial decisions.
 Investment officials shall disclose to the Executive Director any material financial interests in financial institutions that conduct business with the Library.

-Investment officials shall only utilize the service of investment advisors, managers, brokers/dealers, and financial institutions approved by the Library Board.
-Exhibit A, attached hereto, is a current listing of all approved investment advisors, managers, brokers/dealers, and financial institutions.
+Investment officials shall only utilize the service of investment advisors, managers, broker/dealers and financial institutions approved by the Library Board of Trustees.
+Exhibit A, attached hereto, is a current listing of all approved investment advisors, managers, broker/dealers and financial institutions.

-Investment managers are granted authority to select brokers/dealers of their choosing, provided the manager has the Library’s best interests in mind when making such selections.
+Investment managers are granted authority to select broker/dealers of their choosing, provided the manager has the Library’s best interests in mind when making such selections.

 It shall be the policy of the Library to select financial institutions on the following basis:

-a) Security: The Library will not maintain funds in any financial institution that is not covered by the Federal Deposit Insurance Corporation.
+- Security: The Library will not maintain funds in any financial institution that is not covered by the Federal Deposit Insurance Corporation (FDIC).
 Furthermore, the Library will not keep funds in any financial institution not willing or capable of posting collateral or insurance for funds in excess of the FDIC limits.

-d) Statement of condition: The Library will maintain for inspection the last two sworn statements of resources and liabilities which the institution is required to file with the commissioner of banks or the comptroller of the currency.
+- Statement of Condition: The Library will maintain for inspection the last two sworn statements of resources and liabilities which the institution is required to file with the commissioner of banks or the comptroller of the currency.

-e) Service and fees: Fees for banking services shall be mutually agreed to by the depository bank and the Library.
+- Service and Fees: Fees for banking services shall be mutually agreed to by the depository bank and the Library.
 Whenever possible, the Library will cover fees for services by means of compensated balances.

 The Library may invest in any of the following types of securities allowed by the Public Funds Investment Act (30 ILCS 235/):

-c) Interest bearing bonds of any state, county, township, city, village, municipal corporation, or school district, provided that said bond are rated at the time of purchase within the four highest general classifications established by a rating service of nationally recognized expertise in rating bonds of states and their political subdivisions.
+- Interest bearing bonds of any state, county, township, city, village, municipal corporation, or school district, provided that said bonds are rated at the time of purchase within the four highest general classifications established by a rating service of nationally recognized expertise in rating bonds of states and their political subdivisions.

 Investments shall be made that reflect the cash flow needs of the fund for which investments are being made.

-Funds on deposit in checking accounts, money market accounts, and certificates of deposit, in excess of FDIC insurance limits, must be secured by some form of collateral, witnessed by a written agreement, and held in the name of the Library at an independent/third party institution.
+Funds on deposit in checking accounts, money market accounts and certificates of deposit in excess of FDIC insurance limits must be secured by some form of collateral, witnessed by a written agreement and held in the name of the Library at an independent/third party (“custodial”) institution.

-The amount of collateral provided will not be less than one hundred and ten percent (110%) of the fair value of the total amount of the public funds in excess of FDIC insurance that is being secured.
-The rations of the fair value of the collateral to the amount of funds being secured will be reviewed at least quarterly.
+The amount of collateral provided will not be less than one hundred percent (110%) of the fair value of the total amount of public funds in excess of FDIC insurance that is being secured.
+The ration of the fair value of the collateral to the amount of funds being secured will be reviewed at least quarterly.

 All investment securities purchased by the Library will be held by an independent third-party custodian designated by the Director of Finance, and evidenced by safekeeping receipts and a written custodial agreement.v

 The Library shall diversify its investments to the best of its ability based on the type of funds invested and the cash flow needs of those funds.
 In order to reduce the risk of default, the investment portfolio of the Library shall not exceed the following limits:

-The Library’s investment portfolio will be managed in accordance with the parameters specified within this policy.
+- Performance Standards: The Library’s investment portfolio will be managed in accordance with the parameters specified within this policy.
 The portfolio should obtain a competitive rate of return during a market/economic environment of stable interest rates.
-Portfolio performance should be compared to a benchmark of similar maturity, liquidity, and credit quality as the portfolio.
+Portfolio performance should be compared to a benchmark of similar maturity, liquidity and credit quality as the portfolio.
 The Library will use the BoA/Merrill Lynch 3-Month Treasury Bill Index as its benchmark.

-The Director of Finance shall prepare and distribute an investment report each month to the Library Board of Trustees.
-The report shall contain a listing of all securities held by the Library, including the settlement date, maturity date, yield to maturity, par value, original cost, and current market value.
+- Reporting: The Director of Finance shall prepare and distribute an investment report each month to the Library Board of Trustees.
+The report shall contain a listing of all securities held by the Library, including the settlement date, maturity date, yield to maturity, par value, original cost and current market value.
 The report shall also provide the average weighted maturity and average weighted yield of the portfolio.

-The investment policy shall be adopted by a resolution of the Library's Board of Trustees.
-The policy shall be reviewed by the Director of Finance on an annual basis, with any recommendations for change being brought to the Board of Trustees.
+- Investment Policy Adoption: The investment policy shall be adopted by a resolution of the Library Board of Trustees.
+The policy shall be reviewed by the Director of Finance on an annual basis, with any recommendations for change being brought to the Library Board of Trustees.

 This investment policy supersedes any previous investment policies adopted by the Library Board of Trustees.